kirankunapuli/kirankunapuli/README.md

 - 🔭 I’m currently working on training and deploying real-time ranking and bidding models.

-- 🌱 I’m currently learning how to apply LLM techniques and deploy them in production for a business use case.
+- 🌱 I’m currently learning how to fine-tune LLMs and deploy RAG based LLM applications in production.

-- 👯 I’m looking to collaborate on interesting ML hackathons.
+- 👯 I’m looking to collaborate on interesting ML hackathons and to create Indic datasets and fine-tune Indic LLMs.

 - 💬 Ask me about PC gaming, electronics, gadgets and technology.